joshday/OnlineStats.jl/doc/Stochastic Gradient Methods.md

 - `HuberRegression(δ)`
     - Robust regression using Huber loss.

-# Penalties
+# Penalties/Regularization
 Penalties on the size of the coefficients can be used to prevent overfitting.
-Models are fit without a penalty (`NoPenalty') by default.
+Models are fit without a penalty (`NoPenalty`) by default.
 Optional penalties are `L1Penalty(λ)` (LASSO) and `L2Penalty(λ)` (Ridge).

 - `NoPenalty()`